asanoop24/dagmate/Readme.md

     ```
     dagit -f main.py
     ```
-- [Optional] To use the scheduling and emailing featuers, you'll need to run the `dagster-daemon` in parallel to `dagit`
+- [Optional] To use the scheduling feature, you'll need to run the `dagster-daemon` in parallel to `dagit`

     ```
     dagster-daemon run -f main.py